alni/digital-signage-samples/php/forecast/README.md

 ﻿# Weather Forecast #

-Provides a project that displays weather forecast page with data powered by Forecast.io.
+Provides a project that displays weather forecast page with data powered by Dark Sky.

 The page can be customized with

 * client-side coordinates for a location to get forecast for
-* client-side language supported by Forecast
+* client-side language supported by Dark Sky
-* client-side units of measure supported by Forecast
+* client-side units of measure supported by Dark Sky
 * client-side custom page title
-* a server-side Forecast API Key
+* a server-side Dark Sky API Key

 ## Supported URI Query Parameters ##

 * `LATITUDE` - (required) the latitude coordinate for the location to get weather forecast for
 * `LONGITUDE` - (required) the longitude coordinate for the location
-* `LANG` - (optional) the language to get the weather forecast in (must be a language supported by Forecast)
+* `LANG` - (optional) the language to get the weather forecast in (must be a language supported by Dark Sky)
-* `UNITS` - (optional) the units of measure to get the weather forecast in (must be units supported by Forecast - defaults to `auto`)
+* `UNITS` - (optional) the units of measure to get the weather forecast in (must be units supported by Dark Sky - defaults to `auto`)
 * `TITLE` - (optional) the custom page title to use as caption for the table
-* `API_KEY` - (optional/required) a Forecast API key (only required when there
-  is no API key provided on the server-side)
+* `API_KEY` - (optional/required) a Dark Sky API key (only required when there is no API key provided on the server-side)